 There’s no doubt in the fact that sharing economy is thriving at a pace that has never been experienced before.
-One such startup matching this pace is Turo, a car sharing platform that lets car owners earn money by renting their cars to those who need them.
-From a small startup to acquiring 2 companies and raising $97 Million funding, things are just starting up at Turo.
+One such startup matching this pace is Turo, a car-sharing platform that lets car owners earn money by renting their cars to those who need them.
+From a small startup to acquiring 2 companies and raising $97 Million in funding, things are just starting up at Turo.

 Q1.
-What was your personal motivation for founding a peer-to-peer car sharing platform?
+What was your personal motivation for founding a peer-to-peer car-sharing platform?

 Q2.
 Can you give us a rundown of how it works?

 Turo connects travelers who need cars with car owners who are willing to rent their cars out.
-Across the country or across town, travelers choose from a unique selection of nearby cars, while car owners earn extra money and help fuel the adventures of travelers they meet along the way.
+Across the country or town, travelers choose from a unique selection of nearby cars, while car owners earn extra money and help fuel the adventures of travelers they meet along the way.
 Travelers can rent the perfect vehicle for their next adventure, and car owners can turn their depreciating assets into earning engines.

 Q3.
 What is the value proposition you are offering to customers?

 We help car owners put their idle cars to better use.
 On average owners make $500 a month while renting out their cars that would otherwise be depreciating.